Cosmological Visionaries:

 Katherine Swancutt (Project Lead of Cosmological Visionaries, KCL) joined the China Week panel of experts, moderated by Thomas White of the Lau China Institute at King’s College London, for an evening’s discussion of ‘Minority Education in the Xi Era’.
 The panel provoked exciting reflections from faculty and students on this all-important theme.

-25 September 2023: Jan Karlach publishes ‘Republican-era Anthropology as a Community of Practice’ in Český lid
+25 September 2023: Jan Karlach publishes ‘Republikánská antropologie jako komunita praxe (Republican-era Anthropology as a Community of Practice)’ in Český lid

 Front cover of Český lid

-Republican-era Anthropology as a Community of Practice: Between the Political Ideology of the Kuomintang and Nation-Making Through Ethnographic Research in Southwest China has been published in the oldest Czech ethnological journal, Český lid (volume 110, issue 3).
+Republikánská antropologie jako komunita praxe: Mezi politickou ideologií Kuomintangu a formováním národa pomocí etnografického výzkumu v jihozápadní Číně (Republican-era Anthropology as a Community of Practice: Between the Political Ideology of the Kuomintang and Nation-Making Through Ethnographic Research in Southwest China) has been published in volume 110, issue 3 of the oldest Czech ethnological journal, Český lid (Czech Ethnological Journal).
 This article by Jan Karlach (Cosmological Visionaries, KCL) examines the work of the first generation of Chinese anthropologists, who emulated the late-Qing intellectuals in setting out to indigenize colonial science through their contacts with European and American colleagues.
 The analysis is set against the backdrop of the historical, political, and ideological context of the Republic of China (1911–1949).
 Although the Chinese historiography profiled the anthropologists as members of two competing schools, the article argues that they nonetheless formed a fieldwork-oriented community of practice.
 Within this loose community, they opened up a discursive space not only for confronting a common enemy during the Second Sino-Japanese War but also for a critical interrogation of the racial assimilationist ethnic policies of the ruling Kuomintang.
 Their debates and distinct approaches led to different ways of conceptualizing the common goal of a unified Chinese nation.
 Some of the Nuosu-oriented anthropologists and ethnologists – both of Han and of Nuosu-Yi ethnicity – were deeply involved in this process.
 The article is written in Czech.

 12 September 2023: Katherine Swancutt gives a keynote lecture at the British Association for the Study of Religions annual conference